Website Manager

 🔴 What if my player doesn't perform well during Assessment?

-This is a chance for coaches to meet and get to know players.
-Our coaches are looking for players they have a rapport with as much as they are looking to understand skill level.
+This is not a tryout.
+Every player makes a team.
+Assessment Day is a chance for coaches to meet and get to know players.
+Coaches are looking to build a rapport with players as much as they are looking to understand skill level.

 🔴 My player can't attend Assessment Day.
 What happens?
 Will there be a makeup session?

-Scheduling Assessment Day is a thread-the-needed process.
-We need good weather, the availability of a space big enough to accommodate 100+ players, a date where multiple coaches can attend, and a time early enough in March that we form teams and have practices before a mid-April Opening Day.
+Scheduling Assessment Day is a thread-the-needle process.
+We need good weather, the availability of a space big enough to accommodate 200+ players, a day when multiple coaches can attend, and timing early enough in late winter that we can draft teams, order and receive uniforms, and hold some practices before a mid-April Opening Day.
 As such, it is rare we are able to hold a makeup day.

-The draft uses observations from Assessment Data to assist the coaches when selecting their teams.
+The draft uses observations from Assessment Dayto assist the coaches when selecting their teams.
 Generally, if coaches have not seen a player prior to the draft, they will default to drafting them "on age," meaning the lowest division for their league age, to avoid the player getting hurt.

 🔴 Can't the League just place my player in a higher division?

-No, Lawrence Little League forms teams via a a draft.
-Your player must be drafted by a coach in their Division.
+No, Lawrence Little League forms teams via a draft.
+Your player must be drafted by a coach onto a team.
 The League cannot place your player on any team.
 Please review the Placement Requests section of this webpage.

 Contact